Reflective Collimators, Protected Silver Coating

 Scattering from the mirror surface is minimal (~2% @ 633 nm) and results from the <100 Å RMS surface roughness achieved by the diamond turning process used to manufacture the off-axis parabolic mirror.

-Thorlabs also offers a line of UV-Enhanced Aluminum Coating Reflective Collimators for the 250 - 450 nm wavelength range or Compact Silver Collimators with Protected Silver Coating for easy integration into a cage system.
+Thorlabs also offers a line of UV-Enhanced Aluminum Coating Reflective Collimators for the 250 - 450 nm wavelength range, Protected Silver Compact Collimators, and Protected Silver, Adjustable Focus Reflective Collimators.

 Fiber Patch Cables for Reflective Collimators